 Applicants for postgraduate research degrees are expected to hold a Bachelors (Honours) degree, graded at 1 or 2:1, awarded by an institution or body with degree awarding powers in the UK or equivalent from a recognised overseas institution.

-All applicants should complete the application form and submit this directly to the Graduate School at firstname.lastname@example.org along with the research proposal.
-There is no prescriptive structure for a research proposal and it is understood that proposals do differ according to subject area and topic, but they will typically be around 1000 words and include:
+This needs to be submitted directly to the Suffolk Doctoral College at email@example.com along with the research proposal.
+There is no prescriptive structure for a research proposal and it is understood that proposals do differ according to subject area and topic, but the proposal should be no shorter than 1000 words but no longer than 2000 words and include:

 • Working title